mhhollomon/gertrude/README.md

     .sort("name")\
     .select("name", ("total comp", "salary + bonus"))

+# The data is not computed until the .run() nemethod is called.
 data = query.run()
 ```

 The query planner is still very primitive and mostly works through
-the query steps as the are given in the query.
+the query steps as they are given in the query.

 However, it will optimize to use an index scan rather than a whole
 table scan if the first operation is a filter that only accesses one